heinc1010/BAMixChecker/docs/Input.rst

 Recommended SNP loci selection steps are below:

-    1. Filter uncertain variants out from a list of SNP in large genomic analysis database of the species with annotations the database offering like basic calling filter of a caller, mapping quality condition, etc.
+    1. Filter uncertain variants out from a list of SNP in large genomic analysis database of the species.
+It can be accomplished with annotations like basic calling filter of a caller, mapping quality condition, etc which the database offers.

     2. Remove SNPs in a low mapping region like a low complex region, a segment duplicated regions, and a simple repeat region, etc.
     It can be annotated on the database or you can get the region information in UCSC genome browser for example of simple repeat region.